pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 ``--timestats`` general option
 """"""""""""""""""""""""""""""

-The ``--timestats`` general option is a boolean option that enables the gathering and display of time statistics on the interactions with the WBEM server.
-If enabled, the time statistics are output after each command is executed including the operations executed, the size of the operations, and the execution time.
+The ``--timestats`` / ``--no-timestats`` \ ``-T`` general option is a boolean option that enables the display of time statistics on the interactions with the WBEM server.

+When the option is included on the command line, the display of statistics is enabled after each command in the interactive mode and before exit in the cmd mode.

+Statistics are always gathered in pywbemcli for the curren connection for every command executed.

+For more information on statistics gathered by pywbemcli and WBEM servers see section :ref:`Statistics command group` .

 .. index:: triple: --use-pull; general options; use-pull